Premier of Ontario

 The premier of Ontario (premier ministre de l'Ontario) (Note: When the position is held by a woman, the French title is première ministre de l'Ontario) is the head of government of Ontario.
-Under the Westminster system, the premier governs with the confidence of a majority the elected Legislative Assembly; as such, the premier typically sits as a member of Provincial Parliament (MPP) and leads the largest party or a coalition of parties.
+Under the Westminster system, the premier governs with the confidence of a majority of the elected Legislative Assembly; as such, the premier typically sits as a member of Provincial Parliament (MPP) and leads the largest party or a coalition of parties.
 As first minister, the premier selects ministers to form the Executive Council (provincial cabinet), and serves as its chair.
 Constitutionally, the Crown exercises executive power on the advice of the Executive Council, which is collectively responsible to the legislature.

 Doug Ford is the 26th and current premier of Ontario.
 He took office on June 29, 2018, following the 2018 Ontario election where his Progressive Conservative (PC) party won a majority of seats in the Ontario Legislature.